-- a) At every qualifying event, the number of skippers that qualify for JSA Championship events shall be determined by multiplying the appropriate percentage as set forth in Rule 4.1 by the total number of competitors in each division who did all of the following: - entered and registered for the regatta; - · started at least one race of the regatta; and - finished or were scored Time Limit Expired in at least one race of the regatta. - b) For the purposes of this computation, competitors who are not JSA members but who otherwise satisfy the requirements stated above shall be included in the total number of competitors. - c) Fractional skippers shall be rounded to the nearest whole number to the competitor's advantage. - d) The resulting number shall represent the number of eligible JSA member skippers who qualify for a JSA Championship event and shall be achieved by excluding non-JSA competitors.
-If two or more competitors have tied for the final qualifying position, they shall all qualify. - e) Scoring shall be accomplished using computer scoring systems that are purpose-built for sail racing.
-Overall scoring is required whenever boats of the same one-design class race in different divisions at a JSA Sanctioned Event.
+Championship events shall be determined by multiplying the appropriate percentage as set forth in Rule 4.1 by the total number of competitors in each division who did all of the following:

+- entered and registered for the regatta; - started at least one race of the regatta; and - finished or were scored Time Limit Expired in at least one race of the regatta. - b) For the purposes of this computation, competitors who are not JSA members but who otherwise satisfy the requirements stated above shall be included in the total number of competitors. - c) Fractional skippers shall be rounded to the nearest whole number to the competitor's advantage. - d) The resulting number shall represent the number of eligible JSA member skippers who qualify for a JSA Championship event and shall be achieved by excluding non -JSA competitors.
+If two or more competitors have tied for the final qualifying position, they shall all qualify. - e) Scoring shall be accomplished using computer scoring systems that are purposebuilt for sail racing.
+Overall scoring is required whenever boats of the same onedesign class race in different divisions or age groups at a JSA Sanctioned Event.